-When evaluating the above, only parts that genuinely contribute to the strength of the principal roll structure will be considered.
-Parts of the structure above Z=935 must be designed to support the car in a 15g impact with the ground and be made from an abrasion resistant material.
+When evaluating the above, only parts that genuinely contribute to the strength of the principal roll structure will be considered and no fairings may be included.
+Parts of the structure above Z=935 must be designed to support the car in a 15g vertical impact with the ground and be made from an abrasion resistant material.

 The principal structure must Pass a static load test details of which may be found in Article 13.3.1.
 Furthermore, each team must supply detailed calculations, which clearly show that it is capable of withstanding the same load when the longitudinal component is applied in a forward direction.